-I recently installed a "Signal Dynamics" LED motorcycle brake light bar and a pair of "Life Brite" LED motorcycle brake light flashers above the license plate on the rear of my BMW K75 motorcycle.
+And I also added a pair of "Life Brite" LED motorcycle brake light flashers above the license plate at the rear.

 I believe these products will improve the ability of vehicles following my motorcycle to see and recognize that my brake lights are on when I am braking.

 This modification can probably be done easily to many different types of motorcycles, so it isn’t something that is meaningful to the BMW only.

 (Editors' Note: See our updated article "Multistrada LED Brake Light Installation" for more information on installing the Life Brite LED brake lights and the Signal Dynamics LED brake light bar).

 My goal was to both attract attention to the fact that my motorcycle is stopping and my brake lights are on, and also to increase the amount of overall brake light power on my bike.